Oonoonba

 Oonoonba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As per AreaSearch's analysis of ABS population updates and new addresses validated within the suburb of Oonoonba, the estimated population as of February 2026 is around 2,251.
-This figure represents an increase of 201 people since the 2021 Census, which reported a population of 2,050.
-The change is inferred from AreaSearch's resident population estimate of 2,242 following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
-This results in a population density ratio of 875 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
-The suburb's growth rate of 9.8% since the 2021 census exceeded both the SA4 region (7.1%) and the SA3 area, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 46.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+As of May 2026, the estimated population of the suburb of Oonoonba is around 2,194.
+This reflects an increase from the 2021 Census figure of 2,050 people, marking a rise of 144 individuals (7.0%).
+The latest resident population estimate by AreaSearch was based on examination of the ABS's ERP data release in June 2025 and an additional 16 validated new addresses since the Census date.
+This results in a population density ratio of 853 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Over the past decade, Oonoonba has exhibited resilient growth patterns with a compound annual growth rate of 3.1%.
+Interstate migration contributed approximately 46.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends indicate an above median growth projection for national non-metropolitan areas, with the suburb expected to increase by 522 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.3% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using 2022 as the base year for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas like Oonoonba.
+By 2041, the suburb's population is projected to expand by 453 persons, reflecting a gain of 20.6% over the 16-year period.

 Frequently Asked Questions - Population